jlehikoinen/jlehikoinen.github.io/md/video_and_photo_management.md

 # Home video and photo management solution

-_Posted: 13.06.2021_
+_Posted: 11.06.2021_

+_Updated: 14.06.2021_

 ---

-Here's my personal home video and photo management setup.
-This is the Xth iteration of my home video and photo management solution.
+Here's an overview of my home video and photo management setup.
+This is the Xth iteration for the management solution that I've been buiding for several years.
 The current setup has been in use for about two years.

-I haven't published any source code about the current solution because there are too many dependencies and it would require a lot work to make it even remotely generic and usable for somebody else.
+I haven't published most of the source code about the current solution because there are too many dependencies and it would require a lot work to make it even remotely generic and usable for somebody else.
 Maybe someday?

 Here are two old iterations: